daniel-kukiela/nmt-chatbot/README.md

  - question (required)
  - include_blacklisted = True (optional)

-Function will return dictionary containing:
+For a single question, function will return dictionary containing:

- - answers - all answers
+ - answers - list of all answers
+ - scores - list of scores for answers
- - index - index of best answer
+ - best_index - index of best answer
- - score - -1, 0 or 1
+ - best_score - score of best answer (-1, 0 or 1)

 Score:

  - -1 - inproper response - includes `<unk>`
  - 0 - proper response but blacklisted
  - 1 - proper response - passed checks

+With list of questions function will return list of dictionaries.

+For every empty question function will return None instead of result dictionary.

 With include_blacklisted set to false funtion will return either -1 or 1 for the score (and related to that score index)